Christopher HeywoodAuthor of scholarly books on literature

 Has served on the Committee of the British Comparative Literature Association and is a member of the Modern Language Association of America and the American Association for African Literature.

-Interests include music (played second violin in various University orchestras), painting (exhibited works in Cape Town, Oxford, Sheffield, and Japan), and travel.
+Interests include music (played second violin in various orchestras), painting (exhibited works in Cape Town, Oxford, Sheffield, and Japan), and travel.

 Last read: I've been convulsed with laughter over Wuthering Heights According to Spike Milligan - be warned and fasten seat belts, it's pretty Agricultural ie full of sex and muck, like Kingsley Amis and that crowd.
 Humour, according to George Orwell, is always subversive.